glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/TC/CFG ( Context Free Grammer ).md

 ### Sentential Form and Partial Derivation Tree
 #### Partial Derivation Tree

+^805ff3

 Def::A partial derivation tree is a sub-tree of a derivation tree/parse tree such that either all of its children are in the sub-tree or none of them are in the sub-tree.
+Also it is a string

 ##### Example
-If in any CFG the productions are −S → AB, A → aaA | ε, B → Bb| ε the partial derivation tree can be the following −
+If in any CFG the productions are − `S → AB, A → aaA | ε, B → Bb| ε`the partial derivation tree can be the following − #card
 ![](https://www.tutorialspoint.com/automata_theory/images/sentential_form_and_partial_derivation_tree.jpg)
+(There can be more trees to be reproduce this is just an example)

+#### Sentential Form
-If a partial derivation tree contains the root S, it is called a **sentential form**.
+def::If a [[CFG ( Context Free Grammer )#^805ff3]] tree contains the root S, it is called a **sentential form**.
 The above sub-tree is also in sentential form.
+Also sentential form is a string